Learn how to make apple cake that’s moist and nutty with this easy Annabel Langbein One Pot Spiced Apple Cake Recipe.

 Remove from oven and let cool for about 10 minutes or so before releasing and removing the spring form.
 You’ll want to cool your apple cake for 60 minutes more before dusting with powdered sugar.

-For more deliciously decadent dessert recipes, check out my Pinterest Board: Dessert Recipes from Wisconsin Homemaker.
+For more deliciously decadent dessert recipes, check out my Pinterest Board: Dessert Recipes from Wisconsin Homemaker and these family favorites:

 Annabel Langbein One Pot Spiced Apple Cake